Fraudulent Transfers in Texas

 (3) if made pursuant to a good-faith effort to rehabilitate the debtor and the transfer secured present value given for that purpose. . . .

-Readers may recognize the above ordinary course of business exception as being similar in theme and effect to Property Code Section 42.004(c) which protects exempt property in the event of execution on a judgment.
-Life and business continue after a judgment.
-Transactions continue.
-Business and personal items may be bought and sold.
-It is just that now, the debtor is under scrutiny and either the debtor or his transferee may have to bear the burden of asserting this affirmative defense.
+Readers may recognize the above ordinary course of business exception as being very similar in theme and effect to Property Code Section 42.004(c) which protects an individual’s exempt personal property in the event of execution on a judgment.
+In fact, these exceptions overlap.

-Post-Judgment Discovery
+Finding Assets: Post-Judgment Discovery

 Judgments are final after thirty days, after which post-judgment discovery (interrogatories, requests for production, and depositions directed at the defendant by a judgment creditor) are commonly used not only to determine the location and value of the defendant’s assets but also whether or not there is a trail suggesting fraudulent transfers.
 The scope of this process can be wide indeed, reaching back several years.
 A debtor can be held in contempt (resulting in a fine or jail) for failing to provide timely responses, so one should never ignore post-judgment discovery.